 Another great vent for feeling she found in music, and longed to learn to play.
 However her uncle gave the family a miniature wireless as a gift and plenty of sweet melodies were listened to intently.
 Kezia also had an offer to be taught music by the same woman who the year before had given Kezia a beautiful sleeping doll.
 But it was impossible to learn without a piano on which to practise and soon the idea was given up by all.

 KEVIN COME BACK

 Kezia had been chosen to go to an Opportunity Class, so although her class test results never showed it, she must have been quite a bright child.
 But there came a time when her visits to her father began to interfere with her school work and play upon her nerves especially when Mr Dubois called for the children straight after work on Friday.
-So Kezia asked after a while, if she might stay at home and when told she might, was very hurt. [was previously going to her grandmother's] So Kevin went on the visits alone and enjoyed himself immensely.
+So Kezia asked after a while, if she might stay at home and when told she might, was very hurt.
+So Kevin went on the visits alone and enjoyed himself immensely.